theo9921/ARMHack/README.md

 * HTML/CSS : HTML5 and CSS3 were used to create a static website through which the user could see the scan result.

 ## Structure
 The folder **/FINAL** contains all the files regarding the final demo packed together for easier access.
 In contrast the folder **/Temp** contains all the test files regarding the individual components of the project.
+Finally, on the **/libraries.md** file you will find links to the libraries needed for this project.